mandymejia/mandymejia.github.io/_posts/2023-09-14-Assigning-ICs.md

 [paper](https://www.sciencedirect.com/science/article/pii/S1053811922000076)
 describing and illustrating the software.

-Here we are attempting to match our ICs to the well-known 17 cortical networks from Yeo et al. (2011) and the Freesurfer subcortical parcels.
+Here we are attempting to match our ICs to the well-known 17 Yeo cortical networks and the Freesurfer subcortical parcels.
 However, the procedure described below should work well for other sets of networks/regions.

 Read the rest of this post on my old blog at
 <https://mandymejia.wordpress.com/2023/09/14/assigning-independent-components-to-canonical-brain-networks/>.